Initiatives for Respect of Human Rights and Creation of a Lively Working Environment

 Discussion Between Labor and Management

-Sumitomo Electric believes that the development of a company goes hand-in-hand with the improvement of the living standards of its labor union members.
+Sumitomo Electric believes that the development of a company goes hand-in-hand with the well-being of its workers' union members.
 On the basis of this belief, Sumitomo Electric strives to address various relevant issues by thorough discussion between labor and management, each party appreciating the other's standpoint.

-The Central Management Council Meeting, in which representatives of labor and management meet for opinion exchange concerning business environments and managing conditions, is held four times a year.
-This meeting has a history of more than 60 years.
+The Central Management Council Meeting, which is held four times a year, has been organized in its history of more than 60 years.

 Representatives of labor and management meet for opinion exchange concerning business environments and managing conditions in this meeting.
 We have also set up expert committees of various kinds, such as the Working Hour Reduction Expert Committee and the Health and Welfare Expert Committee.